 If you are running a small organised event, it could be led and run by volunteers from the church, such as the eco church group or youth group, or by a community group such as a local school or wildlife trust.
 In this case you will need to give permission to run the event at the church.
 Whoever is organising it is likely to need at least 2-3 organisers who will be happy to plan, promote and keep a record of plants and animals spotted on the day.

 Your Churches Count on Nature activity can be as big or as small as you wish, whilst staying within the relevant COVID regulations and your own risk assessment.

 - Speak to your local Wildlife Trust or RSPB group, tell them about CCoN and ask them if they would like to lead an outdoor workshop in your churchyard during CCoN week.
 Your role could be as simple as unlocking the gate, or you might run it together.

 - Arrange a morning where people from the church gardening group identify wild plants and send in their records.

 - Suggest to local schools that they could bring groups of pupils to the churchyard, and put up signage next to plants and trees that the children can spot.

-- Put a sign on your gate, and a notice in the local parish newsletter saying it is Churches Count on Nature week and that all are welcome to enter the churchyard, and write down what they see on a board in the porch.
-Alternatively people can email firstname.lastname@example.org with their own sightings - see the Share your Records page for options on how to send these in.
+- Put a sign on your gate, and a notice in the local parish newsletter saying it is Love Your Burial Ground week, that you are part of Churches Count on Nature and that all are welcome to enter the churchyard, and write down what they see on a board in the porch.
+Alternatively people can email [email protected] with their own sightings - see the Share your Records page for options on how to send these in.

 You will need to carry out a simple risk assessment for your own churchyard.
 Please have a look at this information sheet to help you prepare your own risk assessment.
 The most common risk is people tripping over tree roots or graves and kerbs.